Classic Melbourne

 In an all-Australian program, soloists Slava Grigoryan, Aura Go, the Tawadros brothers and newly appointed MSO concertmaster Natalie Chee combined with the MSO under Benjamin Northey to present a feast of music by Australian composers.

 It was the perfect weather for an outdoor concert: warm, a slight breeze, but not a cloud in the sky.
 And it was Valentine’s Day, so the emotional forecast was warm-hot.
 By 7.30, it seemed like the Bowl was close to full capacity.
-ABC Classic hosts Mairi Nicholson and Ed Le Brocq opened the concert, noting the many diverse features that composers have looked to for inspiration.
+ABC Classic hosts Mairi Nicolson and Ed Le Brocq opened the concert, noting the many diverse features that composers have looked to for inspiration.

 The MSO’s Acknowledgement of Country was written by the MSO’s 2025-26 First Nations Composer in Residence, James Henry.
 It was followed, fittingly, by Nigel Westlake’s Cudmirrah Fanfare – the theme music for ABC Classic’s Lunchtime Concert.
 Westlake has written extensively for both the concert hall and the screen.